In my last article, I touched on what mobility training is and how it differs from flexibility.

-This is similar to passive stretching in that it is held for 10-30 seconds statically.
+This is similar to passive stretching in that it is typically held (or accumulated at least) for 10-60 seconds statically.

 The difference is that with active stretching you are using the strength of opposing muscle groups to get a stretch on the muscle group you want to stretch, which in turn can provide strength to the tissues that are responsible for maintaining the balance between strength and flexibility.

 In the photo above, instead of using my hand (and wall) to help lift and hold my ankle towards my glute; I'd use my hamstring muscle strength to lift and hold the leg as high as I can.
 Look ma, no hands!

 Remember it would be still be best to contract the hamstring (even though my hand is providing most of the help) even in the passive stretching scenario.
 But active stretching takes that principle to a new level.